The Tampa Bay Buccaneers' bye week wasn't just about health. It was also about growth.

 Older Buccaneers found the extra practices last week to be fairly relaxing, as many ceded reps to their younger compatriots.
 That served two purposes, simultaneously resting the legs that needed it and providing valuable learning opportunities to the players that needed that.

 Since Tampa Bay's bye week fell so early in the overall season schedule, it's restorative value wasn't what it could have been.
 By the same token, however, the early-season development time for younger players might have been perfectly timed.
-The Buccaneers are off to an encouraging 2-1 start, and their offense has shown signs of emergence, largely through the work of
+The Buccaneers are off to an encouraging 2-1 start, and their offense has shown signs of emergence, largely through the work of Josh Freeman, Mike Williams and Kellen Winslow.
+But it's fair to say that there's room for improvement on that side of the ball, and the Bucs believe progress will come through the greater involvement of their many young prospects.

 "The encouraging thing about this team is that we've got a number of young players and they are ascending," said Offensive Coordinator Greg Olson.
 "They should continue to grow and get better throughout the season."

 The same, hopefully, can be said about the Buccaneers' offense as a whole.
 Freeman, the second-year starting quarterback with a veteran's presence, has been a revelation, and Williams appears to be one of the steals of the 2010 draft.
 Winslow has provided big plays when the Bucs have needed it and starting tailback Cadillac Williams, while still looking for a real breakout game, gamely powered the team's ball-control attack during its 2-0 start.
-Second-year man
+Second-year man Sammie Stroughter, now a starter at flanker, is likely to see more action in the slot, where he was a valuable third-down weapon as a rookie.

 "There were a number of players we spent extra time with," said Olson of the bye week work.
 "Cadillac Williams took very, very limited reps last week so we were able to get our younger players on the field.
 It was the same with Rejus Benn at receiver – we had him playing the Z the entire week just so he becomes more comfortable with that."